Frequently Asked Questions

 New KIPP schools start with a single grade level and then admit one additional grade level each year until reaching full enrollment.
 New KIPP middle schools open with just a fifth grade, then admit fifth and sixth graders in year two, then admit fifth, sixth, and seventh graders in year three, and fifth through eighth graders in year four.

-• Yes, anyone can attend KIPP!
+• Yes, any student can attend KIPP!
 There are no admissions requirements.
 KIPP schools are tuition-free, public schools open to all students, including English Language Learners and students with special education needs.
-20 percent of KIPP students are designated ELL and 13 percent receive special education services.
+Twenty percent of KIPP students are designated ELL and 13 percent receive special education services.

 There is no application required for enrollment.